-Individual Savings Accounts (ISAs) were introduced in April 1999 to replace old-style tax free savings.
-Many people think ISAs are complex, but it's simply a tax-free account into which you can place either cash or shares.
+Many people think ISAs are complicated.
+But they're simply tax-free or tax-efficient accounts into which you can place either cash or investments.

 In this guide

-If you've got any savings, or investments, you should have an ISA, simple as that.
+A. If you've got any savings, or investments, you should have an ISA - it's as simple as that.
 The reason?
-It saves tax and therefore increases returns.
-For years, whether on telly, radio or in m'book, I've used the same analogy to explain ISAs.
+You pay less tax (or no tax in the case of cash savings) and therefore increase your returns.
+It's a no-brainer!
+For years, we've used the same analogy to explain ISAs.
 So why stop now?
 Here come the cakes!

 Cash ISAs are simply savings accounts where the interest isn't taxed, meaning it's incredibly rare for a normal savings account to pay more interest.